Wattpad/data-coding-interview/README.md

 1. Add the necessary tests cases for your implementation in [test_spark_app.py](src/stories_metadata/test_spark_app.py).

-The detailed requirements for the coding interview will be provided during your interview.
+The detailed requirements will be provided during your interview.

 It will be to your benefit to familiarize yourself with the sources in this repos beforehand.